-5.2.2 Qualitative Study - Biometrics Prevalence
+5.2.2 Qualitative study: biometrics prevalence

 Table 3 is a qualitative codebook derived from the answers to Q2.
 We can see that although the majority of respondents (i.e., 51 people, as seen in Table 2) are iOS users that utilize biometric authentication on their devices, 23 of them expressed positive views regarding the use of a Bu-Dash password on their devices.
 For example, P51: "Yes, because you could easily remember the shapes".
-Additionally, 6 participants did not use a strong positive word (i.e., "Yes", "Definitely", etc.), hence they were taxonomized as neutral.
-However, they eventually expressed a positive attitude towards the proposed scheme: e.g., P42: "On a mobile device I would try it out.
+Additionally, 6 participants did not use a strong positive word (i.e., "Yes", "Definitely", etc.); hence, they were taxonomized as neutral.
+However, they eventually expressed a positive attitude toward the proposed scheme: e.g., P42: "On a mobile device I would try it out.
 I like the idea that it moves about".
-Positively inclined respondents basically commented on the usability vides improved security for my device and is easy", and: P41: "Cause it the same concept as using numbers its secure and easy to remember".
+Positively inclined respondents basically commented on the usability and the security that Bu-Dash provides: P61: "Yes, it provides improved security for my device and is easy", and: P41: "Cause it the same concept as using numbers its secure and easy to remember".

-Negative answers for using Bu-Dash were basically focused around users' convenience with current methods and biometric authentication (13 users, marked with an asterisk\ in Table 3).
-However, we should recall that knowledgebased methods are still important, because they are required as a complimentary method of authentication, in case the device remains idle for a long time (or after it restarts), or in case the biometric sensors fail (especially in the COVID era, when users used to wear face masks in closed spaces, thus methods such as "FaceID" were not usable).
+Negative answers for using Bu-Dash were basically focused around users' convenience with current methods and biometric authentication (13 users, marked with an asterisk in Table 3).
+However, we should recall that knowledge-based methods are still important, because they are required as a complimentary method of authentication, in case the device remains idle for a long time (or after it restarts), or in case